flowtoolz/flowtoolz.github.io/_posts/2019-01-14-zen-in-the-art-of-software-architecture-introduction.md

 ### Art

 Software architecture requires more than science and craft.
 In order to build high quality software products with agility, you want to become an engineer, a craftsman and an artist.
-On top of knowledge and skill, the *software artist* adds the pschological maturity that allows him to ...
+On top of knowledge and skill, the *software artist* adds the psychological maturity that allows him to ...

 1. See the true meaning and semantic structure of a software
 2. Let go of mere technicalities, perfectionism and feature creep